-A novel by S.L.
+A novel in e-book form by S.L.
 SCHULTZ

 June 1991.
 A small town in the American heartland.
 A painting falls off the wall of the Becker family homestead.
 Drawing upon folklore, the matron interprets this event as a sign of impending death.
 The fleeting appearances of angels bear witness to the omen.
 Someone within the family circle will die over the next few days.
 Who will it be?
 Billy Bagwell, a Marine sniper, has just returned home from the first Gulf War wounded and shell shocked.
 On the day of his injury, he received a letter from his wife, Brenda.
 Bagwell had been heading out on a combat mission as he opened the envelope.